 At Vincent J. Maloney we meet the needs of students within an inclusive classroom setting.
 For students with more significant learning needs an Individual Program Plan or a Learner Plan is developed in consultation with parents and the school learning support team.
-Depending on student need, financial and human resources we have also been able to offer some or all of the following specialized programs:
+Depending on student needs, financial and human resources we have also been able to offer some specialized programs, such as: